 Each year, such incidents lead to more series injuries and even deaths.
 Two years ago, for example, a Wal-Mart employee was killed on Black Friday as consumers flooded the store.
 Two shoppers also injured by the mob later filed a $2 million lawsuit against New York’s Nassau County Police Department for its insufficient crowd control.
 Wal-Mart was also criticized for its lack of security monitoring the crowds.

 Media frenzies aside, shoppers are subject to minor injuries due to slippery sidewalks or pedestrian accidents in or around mall parking lots.
 About 21,000 children under the age of 5, for example, are taken to emergency departments for injuries related to shopping carts each year according to National SAFE KIDS Campaign.
 Just like drivers, pedestrian consumers should always look out for dangerous conditions and be aware of other shoppers, crowds, and cars.

-Injuries Caused by Holiday Decorations
+Holiday Injury: Injuries Caused By Falling Decorations

 Holiday decorations and lights are more dangerous than you may think.
 The US Consumer Product Safety Commission estimates that each year, these trinkets are responsible for more than 12,000 emergency room visits due to falls, cuts, and shocks.